dvpatel/nginx_okta/README.md

 # Purpose
 There are technical benefits of integrating security controls in upstream web server of a multi-tier, micro-services architecture.
-This integration allows security controls to be modular where extensibility, maintainability, and  observability becomes much easier to achieve, support and manage.
+This integration enables modularity where extensibility, maintainability, and observability becomes much easier to support and manage.

 ## Forces

-1. As applications evolve with new features, there needs be a way to independently manage, support, and maintain security controls without creating impediments to new features.
+1. As applications evolve with new features, there needs be a way to independently manage, support, and maintain security controls without creating impediments to application features.

 2. Decouple security processes from downstream systems to support loose coupling and higher cohesion for security workflow enhancements, audit-ability, security SDK updates, and other security tasks.